ericu/CBDJS/README.md

 # CBDJS
-Tool for designing end-grain cutting boards
+This is a simple tool for designing end-grain cutting boards.